Protected trees: a guide to tree preservation procedures

 14. If I don't need the planning authority's or Forestry Commission's permission, do I still have to inform them of any work I intend to carry out?

-Except in an emergency you are advised to give your local planning authority at least five days' notice before you cut down or carry out work to a protected tree which is dead or dangerous.
+If the tree is dead or dangerous and requires urgent work within 5 days submit a Tree Works application online through the planning portal, select Start a Planning Application.
+This is the most effective way of submitting tree notifications and will save you the cost of printing and postage.
 This is in your interests - you could be prosecuted if the authority thinks you have carried out unauthorised work.
 It could also decide that you do not have to plant a replacement tree.
 You must remember, however, that you will remain responsible for your trees and any damage they may cause.

 In an emergency where you need to act without delay you are advised to keep a photographic record because the burden of proof that the work was essential rests with you.